 Protective, Energetic, Weary, Intelligent and Independent

-These doggies were developed in North Italy, bred to herd and guard livestock in harsh environments and terrain.
-They are a very unique looking doggy with distinctive coats that form loose mats and cords.
+These dogs were developed in North Italy, bred to herd and guard livestock in harsh environments and terrain.
+They are very unique looking with distinctive coats that form loose mats and cords.

-They aren't the best breed for first time owners due to their powerful ways and better suit owners who have experience and knowledge of handling similar breeds.
-They are also very confident, though quite cautious by nature.
-These dogs also need plenty of access to outdoor space as they love to be outside!
+They're not the best breed for first-time owners due to their powerful ways and better suit owners who have experience and knowledge of handling similar breeds.
+They are very confident, though quite cautious in nature.
+These dogs need plenty of access to outdoor space as they love to be outside!

 Fun Fact: They are over 2,000 years old!

-Bergamasco's are naturally protective by nature and weary of strangers.
-Along with an incredible hearing, it means they make fantastic watch dogs!
-However, this does mean that guests to their home may be ‘un-welcome’, so they will need plenty of socialisation and training as pups to try and avoid these behaviours becoming overly intense.
-Their independent natures also mean they aren’t highly keen on listening on what you have to say and may decide when and how they respond – another need for lots of training as a pup!
-However, for the right family, they will make fantastic family pets.
+Bergamasco's are naturally protective and wary of strangers and this paired with their incredible hearing, they make fantastic watchdogs!
+This does mean that guests to their home may be ‘un-welcome’, so they need plenty of socialisation and training as pups to try and avoid these behaviours becoming overly intense.
+Their independent natures mean they're not highly keen on listening to what you have to say and may decide when and how they respond – another need for lots of training as a pup!